adamsallisong/adamsallisong.github.io/_pages/about.md

 :bar_chart: **Data Nerd** with a passion for math, delivering key insights that drive business decisions.

-:collision: **Curiosity Driven** with a love solving problems and discovering new patterns and challenges.
+:collision: **Curiosity Driven** with a love for solving problems and discovering new patterns and challenges.

 :mortar_board: **Life Long Learner** holding my Master of Science in Information Systems with an emphasis in Data Science & Analytics.
 What does the future hold?